 If you’re looking into becoming a surrogate, you’ve likely done a lot of research.
 You know about the medical procedure and the legal contracts.
 You have likely looked into the compensation options.
 But you may not know one thing that could possibly disqualify you: Essure.

 What is Essure?

 Essure is a form of permanent birth control.
-Instead of using hormones or incisions, two small coils are inserted into the fallopian tubes.
+Instead of using hormones or incisions, they insert two small coils into the fallopian tubes.
 After the coils are in place, the body naturally develops scar tissue around the coils.
 The tissue then builds up until it completely blocks the fallopian tubes.
-This procedure could possibly complicate your chances of becoming a surrogate for someone because Essure (and similar procedures) have a possibility of poking through the embryonic sac to puncture it.
+This procedure could possibly complicate your chances of becoming a surrogate.
+This is because Essure (and similar procedures) have a possibility of poking through the embryonic sac to puncture it.
 Therefore, someone who has undergone Essure would likely be unable to become a surrogate.

 As with many things, there are sometimes ways around things and of course, each agency has different qualifying points.
-One option is that your doctor may require all Essure “tails” to be removed in order to ensure the coils will not interfere with a developing fetus.
+Your doctor may remove all Essure “tails” in order to ensure the coils will not interfere with a developing fetus.
 Depending on the situation and the qualifying points of the agency, this may be a suitable answer.
-I would note that if you do not yet have a permanent form of birth control and want to leave your options open regarding future surrogacy, you should probably avoid having Essure coils placed.
+Furthermore, if you do not yet have a permanent form of birth control and want to leave your options open regarding future surrogacy, you should probably avoid having Essure coils placed.
 Talk to your doctor and look into other options such as tubal procedure instead.

 All of this to say, the dangers of becoming a surrogate for someone after having had the Essure procedure usually far outweigh the benefits.
 So a possible intended parent would likely choose the option to simply go with another surrogate.